-Men will be asked to have a semen analysis.
+We will ask you to have a semen analysis.
 This is needed to evaluate your sperm count and to rule out male factor as the cause for infertility.
+We will look at:

 If your physician has referred you to InVia Fertility for a semen analysis, we ask that you follow the collection directions carefully.

 Abstinence Period: Prior to producing the specimen, you should abstain from ejaculation for at least 48 hours, but no more than five days.

 Specimen Collection: The specimen should be obtained by masturbation only.
 Optimally, the specimen should be produced in our office.
 We have private rooms for this purpose.
 If you are unable to produce in our office due to time or other constraints, you may pick up a sterile container from your physician, our office, or a local pharmacy.